BTAYLR/VIRTUAL-MACHINE-INSPECTING-NETWORK-TRAFFIC-ON-WINDOWS-VM/README.md

 <h1>Inspecting Network Traffic on a Windows Virtual Machine</h1>

 <h2>Description</h2>
 This project will display a step-by-step visual on inspecting network traffic.
 Network Traffic is analyzed to monitor, detect, and defend against security threats.
-In the video below, ICMP (Internet Control Message Protocol), SSH (Secure Shell), and DNS (Domain Name System) traffic will be observed through the network analyzer, WireShark.
+In the video below, ICMP (Internet Control Message Protocol), SSH (Secure Shell), DHCP (Dynamic Host Configuration Protocol, and DNS (Domain Name System) traffic will be observed through the network analyzer, WireShark.
 <br />
 <h2>Languages Used</h2>